hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   May not be an absolute path.
   May not contain the path element '..'.
   May not start with the string '..'.

+* `mode` -
+  (Optional)
+  Mode bits to use on this file, must be a value between 0000 and 0777.
+If not specified, the volume defaultMode will be used.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

 - - -